bespinian/k8s-application-best-practices/MinimalContainers/README.md

 ### A minimal Python application image

 Images for applications written in interpreted languages like Python or NodeJS can usually be stripped down to a minimal runtime.
-Use the following command to build a non-minimal image for a Python Flask application:
+Consider the following non-optimal Dockerfile:

 ```Dockerfile
 FROM python:3.9